 No, you need to submit your application to the programme at least 2 weeks before your chosen Assessment date.
 Once your application has passed pre-screening, you will be able to confirm your place and issue online payment for the Assessment.

 The cost to take the INSEAD Assessment is €185 globally (subject to change).
-Once you have submitted your application indicating that you would like to take the test, your file will be pre-screened and upon the Admissions committee’s approval you will receive an email with the payment link.
-Payment can be made with all major credit cards (MasterCard, Visa, American Express).
+Once you have submitted your application indicating that you would like to take the test, your file will be pre-screened and upon the Admissions committee’s approval you will receive an invitation email with instructions on how to register for your preferred assessment date and pay the fee.

 Yes, there will be other candidates on the INSEAD Assessment day.

 It would take place either in the morning or afternoon.
 View all Upcoming Assessment Dates.
 We recommend that you set aside 5 hours for the campus visit and the test.
 The visit is also a good opportunity for you to get to know INSEAD and the GEMBA programme.

 Yes, you may choose another date on the test schedule.

 We recommend that you Get in Touch with Us for a discussion once you begin considering the programme.
 We will be able to help you with a pre-assessment, discuss your needs, and guide you along the process.